inspire-1a03/pip-2021/exercise2.md

 has_children: true
 ---

-# Exercise 2: Project websites with GitHub and Markdown
+# Exercise 2: Project websites with GitHub, Markdown, and GitHub Pages
 In this exercise, you'll learn the basics of [GitHub](https://github.com/) and [Markdown](https://guides.github.com/features/mastering-markdown/) as you create a project website to host all of your work from this module.
 <br>
 - In lessons 1-3, you will work through the basics.